AngrySnout/SauerTracker-banners/README.md

 {{#ifgte a b}} a >= b {{else}} a < b {{/ifeq}}
 ```

 To use external images, you can simply put their URL in an `image` element.
-However it is recommended that you use the `cache` directive so that the banner loads faster.
+However it is recommended that you use the `cache` directive to make the banner load faster.
 For example:
 ```
 <image xlink:href="{{cache "http://i.imgur.com/xxxxxxx.png"}}" .../>
 ```